named-data/StateVectorSync/Specification.md

 - The encoded state vector in the Interest consists of State Vector Entries
 - Each entry is a tuple of the NodeID of each node followed by its latest sequence number
 - The sequence number is 1-indexed, i.e. the first valid sequence number in a state vector is 1
+- If an entry is not present in the state vector, it is considered as 0 for any calculations.
 - Node names in the encoded version vector are ordered in [NDN canonical order](https://docs.named-data.net/NDN-packet-spec/0.3/name.html#canonical-order) to allow for Interest aggregation.
 - Definition: _A State Vector A is outdated to State Vector B, if A contains any entry with seq number strictly smaller than in B._

 ## 4. State Sync

-### 4.1 Sync Interests are sent periodically

-- Maintain a Sync Interest Timer (30 seconds, random ±10%)
+### 4.1 Sync Interest Timer
-- Decide whether to send a Sync Interest upon timeout

-### 4.2 Send Sync Interests on new publication

-- When the node generates a new publication, immediately emit a Sync Interest, reset the Sync Interest Timer.

-### 4.3 Sync Ack Policy - Do not acknowledge Sync Interests

-- Reason: Sending Sync Acks from multiple nodes result in unsolicited data. (the first one is delivered only, others are dropped)

-### 4.4 Handling incoming Sync Interests

-Nodes can either be in _Steady State_, or in _Suppression State_

-- _Steady State_: The Sync group is synchronized.
-Incoming Sync Interests carry the latest known state.
-- _Suppression State_: Incoming Sync Interests indicate a state inconsistency.
-The node tries to reconcile the inconsistency by emitting a up-to-date Sync Interest.
-Use a suppression timer before sending to prevent flooding.

 SVS utilizes a single Sync Interest timer.
 It can take on one of the two timeout values that are used by the protocol.
-The values required for the timer are as follows.
+The values used by the timer are as follows.

 - `PeriodicTimeout`: defaults to 30 seconds (±10% uniform)
 - `SuppressionPeriod`: defaults to 200ms